 As such, it allows teachers to create, sequence and modify activities for their pupils.
 An activity might be a simple resource (like a video, sound, pdf file, Web page, or Microsoft Office document), or an activity could be a multiple-choice quiz that grades itself, or an assignment that pupils submit online integrated with tracking and assessment tools.
 Google Classroom has flexible activities, providing different approaches for learners at school or at home.

-The pupils’ Classrooms are available for home access through the trust portal (thedeantrustmoodle.org) or directly through the pupils own school google account.
+The pupils’ Classrooms are available for home access by logging into google chrome and using their own school account.

 Computer Science and Business Curriculum

 Key Stage 3 and Key Stage 4 ( KS4 is currently being updated)

 Computer Science and Business enrichment activities are displayed on the Enrichment page.

 Mr G. Ashley: Curriculum Leader, Computer Science and Business